-Is “Catholic guilt” bad?
-What about those who use it to criticize the Church?
+“Catholic guilt” bad?
+What of those using it to criticize the Church?

 Dear Father John, I know more than a few people who are fallen-away Catholics.
 They make fun of the Church sometimes, or they make fun of me.
 But my question has to do with “Catholic guilt.”
 They mention this sometimes and smirk, like it’s some kind of inside joke on me.
 I am not sure what they mean by this, but I have a sense that it’s holding them back living their faith.
 I would like to be able to help them.
 Can you give me any direction?